gabrielrf96/media-optimizer/README.md

     # Repeat for Windows, Linux, Mac OS (Intel and Apple Silicon)
     ```

+    3.1.
+When building release-ready distributables on an Apple Silicon Mac, both the x86_64 and arm64 versions should be built.
+If that is not happening, check out [step 2.1.](#build-from-source-macos) of the ["Building from source"](#building-from-source) section.

-4. **Create a new release** and attach the zip files generated in the previous step.
+4. **Create a new release on GitHub** and attach the zip files generated in the previous step.
 Include a reasonably detailed changelog in the release description.

 # Bug reporting and contact
 If you experience any kind of trouble while using this tool, please feel free to contact me to report any bugs or problems.